goatcorp/DalamudPlugins/README.md

 This repository hosts plugin binaries that are used with [Dalamud](https://github.com/goatcorp/Dalamud), which is managed by [FFXIVQuickLauncher](https://github.com/goaaats/FFXIVQuickLauncher).

+They are made and maintained by third party developers.
+Plugins being on here doesn't mean that we endorse them, it just means that they follow our rules/standards for submissions.

 ## Installing Plugins

 To install plugins, you'll need to use XIVLauncher with the in-game addon (Dalamud) enabled.
 Once Dalamud has loaded, you can type `/xlplugins` in game to open a plugin installed.